Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection

-We consider the following high-dimensional univariate Gaussian linear regression model:
+We consider the following high-dimensional univariate Gaussian linear regression model~:

-The random response vector $Y=\Big((Y_i)_{\{1 \leq i \leq n\}}\Big)^T \in \mathbb{R}^n$ is regressed on $p$ deterministic vectors: $X_1 = \Big((x_{i1})_{\{1 \leq i \leq n\}}\Big)^T,\cdots,X_p=\Big((x_{ip})_{\{1 \leq i \leq n\}}\Big)^T$.
+The random response vector $Y=\Big((Y_i)_{\{1 \leq i \leq n\}}\Big)^T \in \mathbb{R}^n$ is regressed on $p$ deterministic vectors~: $X_1 = \Big((x_{i1})_{\{1 \leq i \leq n\}}\Big)^T,\cdots,X_p=\Big((x_{ip})_{\{1 \leq i \leq n\}}\Big)^T$.
 The design matrix of size $n \times p$ is denoted by $X=\left(X_1,\cdots,X_p\right)$.
-The noise $\varepsilon = \Big((\varepsilon_i)_{\{1 \leq i \leq n\}}\Big)^T$ is assumed to be Gaussian: $\varepsilon \sim \mathcal{N}(0,\sigma^2 I_n)$ with $\sigma^2>0$.
+The noise $\varepsilon = \Big((\varepsilon_i)_{\{1 \leq i \leq n\}}\Big)^T$ is assumed to be Gaussian~: $\varepsilon \sim \mathcal{N}(0,\sigma^2 I_n)$ with $\sigma^2>0$.
 In the high-dimensional context, additional assumptions of regularity are required and we assume that $\beta^*$ is sparse, meaning that only a few coefficients are non-zero.
 In the following, a variable $X_j$ corresponding to a non-zero coefficient $\beta^*_j$ is called an active variable.
-Otherwise the variable is said to be non active. \\ In this paper, we are interested in variable selection.
+Otherwise the variable is said to be non-active. \\ In this paper, we are interested in variable selection.
 We refer the reader to \cite{hastie2009elements} and references therein.
 To the best of our knowledge, some variable selection procedures focus on the prediction of the response variable $Y$ through a control of the predictive risk.
-Others focus on limiting the number of selected non active variables through a control of the False Discovery Rate.
+Others focus on limiting the number of selected non-active variables through a control of the False Discovery Rate.
 There also exists procedures where several cost functions are considered simultaneously.
-In the line of the latter, our goal is to identify a set of variables from a model selection procedure by limiting the selection of non active variables while maintaining accurately prediction performances.
+In the line of the latter, our goal is to identify a set of variables from a model selection procedure by limiting the selection of non-active variables while maintaining accurate prediction performances.